SimranChadda/HR-Analytics-/README.md

 # HR-Analytics-Dashboard
-To provide insights to the HR specialist and Founder of AtliQ Technologies.

 This is a real-time challenge coming from HR Pinali Mandalia and founder Dhaval Patel from AtliQ Technologies.

 # Project Goal